 Lecture, current literature and introduction to research in physiological systems.
 3 lec-3 lab.
 (PR: 4 hrs. physiology or permission)

 626 Protozoology.
 4 hrs.
-(Offered every third semester)

 A study of free-living and parasitic protozoa important to agriculture, wildlife, and man.
 Morphology, physiology, reproduction, ecology, and life histories of parasitic protozoa will be emphasized.